BilalSsiddique/react-selfie-image-crop/README.md

-# React WebCam for Capturing ID Cards along with Croping(React-Image-Crop)
+# React WebCam for Capturing selfie along with Croping(React-Image-Crop)

 # Getting Started with Create React App